ResearchComputing/Documentation/docs/compute/filesystems.md

 The `umask` environment variable will override indicated permission bits.
 That is, if a bit is set in the `umask`, the corresponding permissions bit is stripped from default permissions a file or directory would otherwise be created with.
 This latter default permission set is known as the _mode creation mask_, a parameter each process in the Unix/Linux OS has.

 The `umask` is usually represented by a string of octal numbers.
 So, for example, a `umask` of `007` will turn off the 3 permission bits for “other” in a file or directory created. `070` likewise would turn off the group permissions.
-The octal numbers correspond directly with the permission bits described above, so
+The octal numbers correspond directly with the permission bits described above, so <br />
 7 = rwx<br />
 6 = rw-<br />
 5 = r-x<br />